leemunroe/responsive-html-email-template/readme.md

 ### Sending emails directly from your app or using a developer service like Mailgun?

-Put your CSS inline using [Premailer](http://premailer.dialect.ca/)
+You need to put the CSS inline.
+You can use [Premailer](http://premailer.dialect.ca/) to do this automatically.

 * Copy all of email.html
 * Paste the HTML as the source into Premailer